60 Burned Out Symptoms to Help You Listen to Your Life

 Mission Burnout Symptoms

-In business or your home life, missional burnout is exhausting and disorienting.
-And for a good reason, you feel disoriented because you’ve lost your way and desperately need a compass or map.
+Missional burnout is exhausting and disorienting.
+You feel disoriented because you’ve lost your way or sense of purpose.
+Your desire to make a difference beyond yourself is still burning, but the way forward seems unknowable.
 I remember feeling like a dog chasing its tail.
 A hampster spinning the wheel of its cage headed nowhere fast.

-I’ve experienced missional burnout in my personal life and as an entrepreneur – the symptoms for each were about identical.
+I’ve experienced missional burnout in my personal life and as an entrepreneur—the symptoms for each were similar.
 What are you experiencing?

 • Loss of direction